 Immune Boosting Soup

-• 1-2 tbs. olive oil
+• 1-2 tablespoons olive oil

-• 1 onion, diced
+• 1 onion, diced into small pieces

 • 1 bulb garlic (at least 10 cloves), minced

-• ½ – 1 cup fresh, sliced shitake mushrooms, you can also use dried.
+• ½ -1 cup fresh, sliced Shitake mushrooms, you can also use dried.

 Immune Boosting Soup